 Over the previous three sessions, the Sensex had risen by 2,344.66 points or 4.77 percent, while the Nifty had added 716.45 points or 4.93 percent.

-Foreign investors had bought equities worth Rs 2,088.70 crore on a net basis in Indian capital markets on Wednesday, according to exchange data.
+According to exchange data, foreign investors bought equities worth Rs 2,088.70 crore on a net basis in Indian capital markets on Wednesday.

 On Thursday, Asian shares too tumbled after an overnight surge in bond yields dragged Wall Street lower.